Suggestion: Watch the 5 minutes video tutorial before reading this article

 - Some property taxes are higher

 - Additional taxes required compared to leasehold property, which adds to the tax burden (more about that later)

 Even if a majority of people buy freehold property in places like Tokyo, some prefer to simply go for a leasehold property.
 It’s a bit more tricky and the buying process is usually longer, as mentioned.

-Since 1992, Japan has introduced a new leasehold law which has set the initial leasehold property for 30 years, including all property types.
+Since 1992, Japan has introduced a new leasehold law that has set the initial leasehold property for 30 years, including all property types.
 When the first leasehold period has expired, you can extend the lease for an additional 20 years.

 When the first renewal of the lease has expired, it will be automatically extended 10 years at a time.

 Keep in mind, your landowner can refuse to extend the leasehold period.
 But, with the new law in place, he or she must give a justifiable reason.

 - It’s 30% to 40% cheaper on average compared to freehold property

 - You don’t need to pay land taxes, as you don’t own the land.
 This is the responsibility of the landowner

 - Rental yields are generally higher, as prices are lower compared to freehold property